 Some of the disadvantages of spermicides are that they:

-You should apply the spermicides into your vagina, usually with an applicator, as high as possible, before intercourse, but not more than an hour ahead of your partner’s ejaculation.
+You should apply the spermicide into your vagina, usually with an applicator, as high as possible, before intercourse, but not more than 30 minutes before having sex.
 You should follow the package instructions carefully, and re-apply the spermicide if sexual intercourse is repeated or delayed.
 You must also wait 6-8 hours afterwards before rinsing or douching.